Ingrian language: Early Soviet period

-In 1925, Julius Mägiste wrote a second grammatical description of Ingrian, this time of the Finnic varieties spoken in a handful of villages along the Rosona river, which showed both Ingrian and Finnish features.
+In 1925, Julius Mägiste wrote a second grammatical description of Ingrian, this time of the Finnic varieties spoken in a handful of villages along the Rosson, which showed both Ingrian and Finnish features.
 This variety was closely related to the modern Siberian Ingrian Finnish.
 Simultaneously, in the late 1920s, Ingrian-speaking selsovets started to form across the Ingrian-speaking territory.

 In 1932, a total of 19 schools were opened where education was performed in Ingrian.
 A first primer in the Ingrian language was published, based on a subdialect of Soikkola Ingrian.
 The primer was the first of a series of schoolbooks written in this dialect.
 A number of features characteristic of the language in which these books were written included the vowel raising of mid vowels, and a lack of distinction between voiced, semivoiced and voiceless consonants.

 By 1935, the number of Ingrian schools increased to 23 (18 primary schools and 5 secondary schools).
 At the same time, a systematic process of assimilation had begun.

 In 1936, Väinö Junus, one of the authors of the above mentioned books, wrote a grammar of the Ingrian language, in Ingrian.
 In the grammar, Junus introduced a literary language for Ingrian, which he based on the then most populous dialects: the Soikkola and Ala-Laukaa dialects.
 Junus' grammar included rules for spelling and inflection, as well as a general description of the spoken Ingrian language.
 The grammar introduced a new age of written Ingrian, and was soon followed by another wave of schoolbooks, written in the new literary variety of Ingrian.

 The Ingrian schools stayed open until the mass repressions in 1937, during which Väinö Junus and many other teachers were executed, the schoolbooks were confiscated, and by 1938, the Ingrian selsovets were closed.
 Many Izhorians were sent to concentration camps or executed.

 During the world war, many Izhorians fell in battle, and starved due to the famine the war brought.
 A large number of Izhorians was deported, among with Ingrian Finns and Votians to Finland in 1943–1944, as part of an agreement between Finland and Germany during the Continuation War.
 Almost all Izhorian families decided to return to the Soviet Union after the war ended.
 Upon return to the Soviet Union after the war, Izhorians were banned from settling their native lands, and were instead scattered across the nation.

 Due to the many repressions, deportations and war, the number of Izhorians, as well as Ingrian speakers, decreased dramatically.
 The 1926 census counted over 16.000 Izhorians.
 In 1939 this number decreased to just over 7.000, and by 1959 just 369 people claimed to be native Ingrian speakers.